Gheorghe Hagi: Return to Galatasaray

-After Frank Rijkaard was sacked as coach, Hagi signed a one and a half-year contract with Galatasaray on 21 October 2010.
-His official presentation was held on 22 October.
-His former teammate from Galatasaray Tugay Kerimoğlu assisted him in Istanbul, but he was sacked on 22 March 2011 after a series of poor results in the Süper Lig.
+After Frank Rijkaard was sacked as coach, Hagi signed a one-and-a-half-year contract with Galatasaray on 21 October 2010.
+He brought to the team Bogdan Stancu, Emmanuel Culio and Róbinson Zapata from the Romanian league.
+Under his guidance, the team's results did not improve, so by the end of March 2011 his contract was terminated after a series of poor results.